 In this paper, we have designed HiFi, which provides finegrained flow management with a limited number of flow entries using a novel hybrid (wildcard and exact-match) rule placement scheme.
-Several algorithms with bounded approximation factors have been designed.
-We have implemented HiFi on our commodity SDN platform, and simulation results have shown the high efficiency of HiFi.
+Several algorithms with bounded approximation factors have been designed for wildcard entry installment and exact-match entry installment, respectively.
+We have implemented HiFi on our commodity SDN platform, and simulation results have shown the high efficiency and effectiveness of HiFi.